-Minnesota state forest campgrounds, day-use and recreation areas, and dispersed camping are open.
+State forest campgrounds, day-use areas, and dispersed camping are open.

 Dispersed camping is allowed in Minnesota state forests.
 Dispersed camping is different from camping in a designated campground.
 It is a wilderness experience for campers who enjoy camping far from others and do not need any amenities.

 - There are no amenities.
 No bathroom, pit toilet, water pump, fire grate, trashcan, or picnic table.